muhme/joomla-branches-tester/README.md

 scripts/graft.sh 52 ~/Downloads/Joomla_5.2.0-alpha4-dev-Development-Full_Package.zip
 ```

-Mandatory arguments are the Joomla branch version and the package file.
-Optional argument is the database variant:
+Mandatory arguments are the Joomla branch version and the local package file.
+Supported file formats are .zip, .tar, .tar.zst, .tar.gz, and .tar.bz2.
+An optional argument is the database variant, such as PostgreSQL in the following example:
 ```
 scripts/graft.sh 51 pgsql ~/Downloads/Joomla_5.1.3-Stable-Full_Package.zip
 ```